 A driving force for change

 Innovation in the FSI and other regulated industries has enabled you to expose a tremendous amount of information and data from core systems and platforms that were once unimaginable.
-This access puts an even higher level of importance on practical design, selection, and implementation of security controls to ensure system security.
+This access puts an even higher level of importance on practical planning, selection, and implementation of security controls to ensure system security.

-Designing and implementing effective cybersecurity strategies requires advanced knowledge of the three essential targets of a security control:
+Planning and implementing effective cybersecurity strategies requires advanced knowledge of the three essential targets of a security control:

 A cybersecurity transformation plan that does not fully account for these three aspects of security will inevitably fail.
 Additionally, customers depend on your business to keep operating.
 A strategy that requires an all-or-nothing implementation or an approach that requires half a decade of effort before delivering value won’t improve your security posture today.